pickyourtrail_logo

 Day Trips from Tokyo

-Tokyo radiates unparalleled energy at night but during the day it boasts attractions and sights worth seeing with the naked eye.
+Tokyo radiates unparalleled energy at night, but during the day it boasts attractions and sights worth seeing with the naked eye.
 Admiring Mount Fuji, Japan’s tallest peak, or getting lost in the beauty of Hakone Open-Air Museum should be on your bucket list for Tokyo.
 Visit Kamakura for the Great Buddha and temples if you are spiritually inclined.
-Nikko offers stunning shrines and waterfalls, while Yokohama lets you admire ramen in a museum in the Cup Noodles Museum, Chinatown, and Minato Mirai waterfront.
+Nikko offers stunning shrines and waterfalls, while Yokohama lets you admire ramen in a museum in the Cup Noodles Museum, Chinatown, and the Minato Mirai waterfront.

 8.